11 Steps to Build an Effective Telemarketing Campaign

 It starts with targeting

 Targeting is all important.
 You can’t hit a target you can’t see.
 That means you need to consider and understand the target audience that is likely to be most interested in your product or service.
+The most basic parameters for B2B segmentation are shown below.

-it’s all well and good “knowing” where to target but, without accurate data, you’ll spend lots of wasted time going in the wrong direction.
+It’s all well and good “knowing” where to target but, without accurate data, you’ll spend lots of wasted time going in the wrong direction.
 So, spend time creating a database of target prospects with correct phone numbers (of course).
 You may be able to purchase a list from a good broker but, often, building your own list is worth the investment in time.

 Work out what keeps the customer up at night